 Honestly, it’s almost always down to the editing!

 We use Lightroom to edit all of our photos both on the blog and on Instagram and it’s a complete gamechanger!
 It’s easy to use and will allow you to quickly make lots of adjustments to completely transform your photos.
-Best of all, it’s completely free to use on your mobile!
+Best of all, it’s free to use on your mobile!

 Don’t believe us?
 Then take a look at this picture of our living room!

 You may think you have a bunch of pictures that can’t be saved but you’d be surprised at how much you can improve a picture with just a bit of editing.

 How about the first images of our house in Manchester I shared?
 You’d think that it’s so bad that it couldn’t possibly be improved but take a look at what a bit of editing can do!

 Okay, so the room is still awful but at least you can see what I’m actually showing you!
 (You can take the full tour of our Edwardian house and finished living room here).
 And, although it’s an old photo that was badly composed and badly lit, it’s amazing what a bit of straightening and running a preset over it can do!

 To make the editing process even faster, we’ve set up presets in Lightroom that transforms our photographs with a click of a button.

 It is so easy to use and even pictures that you think can’t be salvaged turn out great!